Women in Afghanistan: Employment

 Prior to the return of the Taliban in 2021, women were engaged in multiple fields of profession such as education, medicine, media, law, and government.
-Although there were issues, legal safeguards and foreign assistance had established an expanding space for women's work throughout Afghanistan.
+Although there were issues, legal safeguards and foreign assistance had established an expanding space for women's work throughout Afghanistan, including through the establishment of non-governmental organisations such as by Jamila Saadat in Jalalabad.

 Since 2021, there has been a sweeping prohibition, however, by the Taliban on women's inclusion in the labor force.
 In December 2022, Afghan women were prohibited from working for domestic and foreign non-governmental organizations (NGOs).
 In April 2023, female staff working for United Nations agencies were also banned.
 Narrow exceptions are only granted in limited sectors, namely healthcare and girls 'primary education.
 Furthermore, the ban on female education has not only restricted women's rights, but has also led to a significant shortage of female healthcare workers, as almost all training programs for women in the medical field have been halted.

 The prohibitions have had far-reaching consequences, including for humanitarian service delivery, as numerous aid organizations depend on women workers reaching women and children.
 The bans also reduced women's economic participation sharply, thrusting families into greater poverty.
 International organizations, including Human Rights Watch and the UN, condemned these bans on work as a denial of basic human rights and an obstacle for Afghanistan's economic recovery.

 Legal rights

 In the early 2000s and 2010s, progress had been made in legalizing women's rights in Afghanistan through actions such as the formation of the Ministry of Women's Affairs and adoption of the Elimination of Violence Against Women (EVAW) law.
-These have since been reversed significantly since 2021.The Ministry of Women's Affairs was disbanded and replaced by the Ministry for the Propagation of Virtue and the Prevention of Vice, an institution responsible for enforcing the Taliban's interpretation of Islamic law.
+These have since been reversed significantly since 2021.
+The Ministry of Women's Affairs was disbanded and replaced by the Ministry for the Propagation of Virtue and the Prevention of Vice, an institution responsible for enforcing the Taliban's interpretation of Islamic law.
 Women now face severe legal restrictions.
 In many areas, they are unable to file complaints or appear in court without a male guardian.
 Divorce rights have been curtailed, custodianship laws overwhelmingly favor men, and women's ability to travel, work, or appear in public is tightly controlled by religious police.

 The abolitions of legal safeguards also undermined women's ability to seek protection and justice against domestic abuse or violence.
 With all protection measures now repealed, victims of gender-based violence are left more vulnerable and with less chance for legal redress.
 All female prosecutors, judges, and lawyers were ousted from office from various areas, along with legal aid centers serving women.
 All of those cuts deprived women of legal representation and support networks, further making women vulnerable under the current regime.